Psychological Pricing Strategy Advantages and Disadvantages 🖼️

 It offers a high return

 One-time sales can offer a high return on investments, especially during peak-volume seasons, like holidays.
-Promotions that attract the masses is likely to get a high return at the end of the day.
+Promotions that attract the masses are likely to get a high return at the end of the day.

 Another way is pricing a product higher when initially launched when demand levels are also high.
 By doing so, it will generate a higher return on investments made to introduce the item to the market.